saurabhrpi/Finding-Donors-for-Charity/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Introduction

+Project was a part of the Udacity's Nanodegree program.
+Some of the template code and instructions were provided to help the students finish the project.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: